lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{figure}
 \end{sidewaysfigure}

-Now we are able to visually summarise a whole genus' metagenome, we ponder if certain patterns can be observed.
+With the visual summary of the whole genus' metagenome, we observed key patterns.
 Metagenomes of the _Azolla_ genus show clear similarities in terms of taxonomy at the order level (+@fig:fig3_Azolla_genus_metagenome_order).
-Taxonomy of bacteria is represented by coloured clusters of scaffolds which often reoccur within the same sample.
+Taxonomy of bacteria is represented by coloured clusters of scaffolds which are mostly reproducible for the sample replicates, and within a particular species.
-Comparing the various _Azolla_ species (+@fig:fig3_Azolla_genus_metagenome_order vertical panels), these clusters are often similar in number and taxonomy, indicating these metagenomes resemble each other at least at this level of taxonomy.
+Comparing the various _Azolla_ species (+@fig:fig3_Azolla_genus_metagenome_order vertical panels), these clusters are often similar in number and taxonomy, indicating that these metagenomes resemble each other at least at this level of taxonomy.
-After the Nostocales, the most abundant order across the genus is the Rhizobiales; it is often the most abundant cluster besides the Nostocales (+@fig:fig3_Azolla_genus_metagenome_order blue).
-In all host species, multiple Rhizobiales genomes can be distinguished at various levels of abundance.
+After the Nostocales, the order with the highest number of distinct genomes across the genus is the Rhizobiales (+@fig:fig3_Azolla_genus_metagenome_order blue): in all host species, multiple Rhizobiales genomes can be distinguished at various levels of relative scaffold abundance.
-The total amount of Rhizobiales DNA ranges from 16 to 44 Mbase over the different samples ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB) taxa table).
+The total amount of Rhizobiales DNA ranges from 16 to 44 Mbase over the different samples ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB) taxa table, !should you not rather or as well give a percentage toevaluate relative proportions!).
-The third most abundant order is the Burkholderiales (+@fig:fig3_Azolla_genus_metagenome_order mustard yellow).
+The third order with the highest number of species is the Burkholderiales (+@fig:fig3_Azolla_genus_metagenome_order mustard yellow).
-Burkholderiales are rarely the most abudant but they are present in all host species except for _A. rubra_; amounting for up to 17 Mbase per assembly ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB) taxa table) in one or two clusters per sample.
+Burkholderiales are rarely the most abundant but they are present in all host species except for _A. rubra_; amounting for up to 17 Mbase per assembly ([lauradijkhuizen.com/blog/AGMB](https://www.lauradijkhuizen.com/blog/AGMB) taxa table ! here a relative proportion such as percent?!) in one or two clusters (!define cluster!) per sample.
 Three other notable orders reoccurring in several metagenome assemblies are the Caulobacterales, Nevsiales and Sphingomonadales (+@fig:fig3_Azolla_genus_metagenome_order light green, dark green and prink respectively).
 Each of these last three orders occurs in at least five of the six host species, accounts for one or two clusters per sample.
-All these orders of bacteria are found in data from different studies (+@fig:fig3_data_overview), reducing the odds that these are artificial contaminants of the lab extracting DNA or growth facilities maintaining the ferns.
+All these orders of bacteria are found in sequence data from different studies (+@fig:fig3_data_overview), reducing the odds that these are artificial contaminants of the lab extracting the DNA, or growth facilities maintaining the ferns.
 Conversely, several orders do not systematically reoccur in multiple species.
 The bacillales, Rhodopspirillales, and Sphingomonadales occur only in one biological sample each.
-These bacteria may be epiphites that were not properly washed off, or endophytes not shared by any other host species.
+These bacteria may be epiphytes that were not properly washed off, or endophytes not shared by any other host species.

-Metagenome assemblies likely do not fully represent all bacteria in the original plant samples.
+Metagenome assemblies likely do not fully represent all bacteria in the original plant samples. (!Here a statement on the range of abundance in your study, this is an important result!)
-When approaching the least abundant scaffolds, scaffold length diminishes to less than 1Kb, indicating the lower abundance limit of assembly.
+When approaching the least abundant scaffolds, scaffold length diminishes to less than 1Kb, reflecting the lower abundance limit of assembly.
 This lower limit region contains a substantial amount of scaffolds from different orders of taxonomy.
-This diversity indicates that several low abundant microbes were too lowly abundant to assemble properly; hence, the current assemblies are likely incomplete representations of the microbial diversity associated with these plants.
+This diversity indicates that several lowly abundant microbes were too lowly abundant to assemble properly; hence, the current assemblies are likely incomplete representations of the microbial diversity associated with the plants.
 An exception to this observation is the _A. filiculoides_ minus_cyano sample.
 Here, all scaffolds assembled are highly abundant and are rather long compared to non-sterilised plant samples.
 Hybrid assemblies are a second exception to this observation.
 In these assemblies, final graph resolution was aided by PacBio long reads from the _A filiculoides_ minus_cyano sample.
-In this process, low abundant scaffolds were combined into longer scaffolds aided by long read data.
+In this process, lowly abundant scaffolds were combined into longer scaffolds aided by long read data.
 However, the scaffold abundance remains a reflection of the original Illumina contribution to that scaffold only, but it is corrected for the new scaffold length, explaining why such long scaffolds can have such a low abundance.

-### _Azolla filiculoides_ contains multiple endophytic bacteria
+### _Azolla filiculoides_ contains multiple presumably endophytic bacteria
-With the knowledge that the metagenome assemblies of the _Azolla_ genus contain multiple bacterial genomes each, we set out to carefully collect these genomic fragments into MAGs.
+With the knowledge that the metagenome assemblies of the _Azolla_ genus contain multiple bacterial genomes each, we set out to accurately cluster these into MAGs.
-Creating MAGs allows us to examine the metabolic pathways encoded within them, and, when the study design allows, infer their location on or in the host plant.
+Creating these MAGs allows us to examine the metabolic pathways encoded within them, and, when the study design allows, infer their location on or in the host plant.
-In the process of clustering the DNA scaffolds into genomes, we call these clusters: bins.
+In the process of sorting the DNA scaffolds, we call these clusters: bins.
 First, metagenome assemblies were binned automatically by both metabat2 and concoct based on their 4mer profiles and differential abundance in various sequencing libraries.
 Then, these automatically generated bins were imported into Anvi'o and curated manually while being guided by the automated binning and scaffold taxonomy determined by CAT.

-We first examine the sample of which the data was derived from a metagenomic study design; the sample for which the binning process is likely the most reliable: _A. filiculoides_ 'wild'.
+We first examine the species for which the sequencing data was designed for a metagenome study, and hence the binning process likely the most reliable: _A. filiculoides_ 'wild'.
-The study design includes samples of whole plants and leaf-pocket enriched 'juice'.
+The study design includes replicate samples of whole plants and leaf-pocket enriched 'juice'.
-Separating the different bins in this metagenome assembly benefits from differential sampling of biological replicates and the consequent differential abundance of genomes per sample (+@fig:fig3_Azfil_wild_binning).
+Separating the different bins in this metagenome assembly benefits from differential sampling and the consequent differential abundance of genomes per sample (+@fig:fig3_Azfil_wild_binning).
-Additionally, the PacBio RSII long-read sequencing of the _A. filiculoides_ minus-cyano sample was used as an additional binning signal to distinguish bins; this data was also used for scaffolding the assembly of the _A. filiculoides_ wild sample.
+Additionally, the PacBio RSII long-read sequencing of the _A. filiculoides_ minus-cyano sample was used as an additional binning signal to distinguish bins; this data was used for scaffolding the assembly of the _A. filiculoides_ wild sample.
-The _A. filiculoides_ 'wild' sample metagenome contains multiple high-quality bins (+@tbl:tbl3_2).
-The taxonomical orders of these bins correspond often to those seen in +@fig:fig3_Azolla_genus_metagenome_order.
+The _A. filiculoides_ 'wild' sample metagenome contains multiple high-quality bins (+@tbl:tbl3_2), many of taxonomical orders seen in +@fig:fig3_Azolla_genus_metagenome_order.
-Binning yielded seven high-quality bins in total (completeness > 90% redundancy < 10%) with appropriate genome sizes, three medium-quality bins also with appropriate sizes (completeness > 60%), and several low-quality bins likely representing partial genomes of low abundant bacteria. (+@tbl:tbl3_2).
+Binning yielded seven high-quality bins in total (completeness > 90% redundancy < 10%) with appropriate genome sizes (!qualify what is appropriate!), three medium-quality bins also with appropriate sizes (completeness > 60%), and several low-quality bins likely representing partial genomes of low abundant bacteria. (+@tbl:tbl3_2).
 Despite the metagenomic study design, not all bins could be resolved to high quality.
-This may be related to the relatively low input of DNA sequencing in the assembly, hence not allowing to sufficiently resolve lowly abundant microbial genomes.
+This may be related to the relatively low input of DNA sequencing data in the assembly, hence not allowing to sufficiently resolve lowly abundant microbial genomes.

-Next we attempt to assess if certain bins may be endophytic in _A. filiculoides_.
+Next we attempt to assess if certain bins may be enriched in leaf-juice samples, and therefore prevalent inside the leaf cavities of _A. filiculoides_as endophytes.
 Differential sampling, comparing the whole plant to leaf cavity enrichments, allows estimating whether a bin is more abundant in the leaf cavities (+@fig:fig3_Azfil_wild_binning green rings vs blue rings).
 The bacteria represented by these bins are likely endophytes of _A. filiculoides_.
-Bin abundance ratio is also shown in +@tbl:tbl3_2 (abundance ratio).
+Their abundance ratio is also shown in +@tbl:tbl3_2 (abundance ratio).
 Several bins enriched in the leaf pockets are 'Rhizobium','Rhizobiales','Curvibacter', and 'Ferrovibrio' (+@fig:fig3_Azfil_wild_binning ; +@tbl:tbl3_2 abundance ratio).
 Rhizobium and Curvibacter are also two of the most abundant bins besides the Cyanobacterial symbiont.
 The former three are abundant in PacBio long-read sequencing of the _A. filiculoides_ minus-cyano sample as is the 'rest 2' bin.
-This abundance indicates these bacteria survived stringent sterilisation and antibiotic regime removing the main symbiont _N. azollae_.
+This abundance indicates these bacteria survived stringent surface sterilisation and antibiotic (Erythromycin) regime removing the main symbiont _N. azollae_.
-Conversely, MAGs of similar taxonomy are detected in the _A. filiculoides_ 'lab' (+@fig:fig3_Azfil_lab_binning) and 'minus-cyano' assemblies (+@fig:fig3_Azfil_minus_cyano_binning).
+Conversely, MAGs of similar taxonomy are detected in the _A. filiculoides_ 'lab' (+@fig:fig3_Azfil_lab_binning) and 'minus-cyano' assemblies (+@fig:fig3_Azfil_minus_cyano_binning)
 In the _A. filiculoides_ 'minus-cyano' sample, specifically the Rhizobiales and Burkholderiales orders recruit reads from the _A. filiculoides_  'wild' binning signals (blue and green rings in +@fig:fig3_Azfil_lab_binning \& +@fig:fig3_Azfil_minus_cyano_binning).
-The Burkholderiales and Rhizobiales orders that many _A. filiculoides_ bins belong to (+@tbl:tbl3_2 taxonomical order) were also systematically present in all _Azolla_ species (+@fig:fig3_Azolla_genus_metagenome_order), further supporting their tightly associated status with the genus as a whole.
+The Burkholderiales and Rhizobiales orders that many _A. filiculoides_ bins belong to (+@tbl:tbl3_2 taxonomical order) were also systematically present in all other _Azolla_ species (+@fig:fig3_Azolla_genus_metagenome_order), further support the notion that bacteria from these orders have been associating with _Azolla_ species systematically.
-The 'Ferrovibrio' bin is 4 times more abundant in leaf pocket samples (+@tbl:tbl3_2 Ferrovibrio), and is present in the minus-cyano sample.
-The order Ferrovibrio belongs to is Rhodopspirillales, as does the 'Rhodospirillaceae' bin.
-This order is only present in _A. filiculoides_ (+@fig:fig3_Azolla_genus_metagenome_order), hence this particular bacterium is likely an endophyte of _A. filiculoides_ only.
-In contrast, a second cyanobacterium in the _A. filiculoides_ 'wild' assembly is present only outside the ferns and not in the leaf cavity enriched fraction nor in the lab-derived assemblies.
+In contrast, a second cyanobacterium species in the _A. filiculoides_ 'wild' assembly is present only outside the ferns and not in the leaf cavity-enriched fraction nor in the lab-derived assemblies.
-Additionally, a Caulobacter bin, of which the corresponding order was present throughout the _Azolla_ genus, is epiphytic (+@fig:fig3_Azfil_wild_binning; Caulobacter).
+Additionally, a Caulobacter bin, of which the corresponding order was present throughout the _Azolla_ genus, is not enriched in the leaf-juice reflecting th leaf cavity contents and therefore likely located elsewhere in the fern; it may possibly be epiphytic (+@fig:fig3_Azfil_wild_binning; Caulobacter).
 The differential sampling approach further allows us to recognise singleton bins present in only one biological replicate like 'rest 5'.
 The 'rest 2' bin was not assigned a taxonomical name due to bad SCMG quality in Anvi'o (+@tbl:tbl3_2 Anvi'o completeness).
-CheckM quality of this bin is however, sufficient (+@tbl:tbl3_2 CheckM completeness), and it is remarkably abundant in the stringently sterilised minus-cyano sample (+@tbl:tbl3_2 PacBio mean coverage).
+CheckM quality of this bin is good, however(+@tbl:tbl3_2 CheckM completeness), and it is remarkably abundant in the stringently sterilised minus-cyano sample (+@tbl:tbl3_2 PacBio mean coverage).
 Taxonomy of the 'rest 2' bin is assigned as the Nevsiales order which often occurs in other _Azolla_ species.
-Despite this bin not being enriched in leaf pocket samples, it may be an endophyte still.
+Despite this bin not being enriched in leaf pocket samples, it may be an endophyte still (!explain why you speculate this!).

 \begin{threeparttable}
 \begin{longtable}[]{@{}